 We recognize that there is a dynamic tension between adherence to one's own beliefs and tradition and exploration of the beliefs of others; between particularity of one's own faith and the commonality shared with the faith of others.
 We consciously choose to maintain this dynamic by honoring the aspects of each tradition that are specific while also appreciating the large sphere of areas that are held in common.

 The college years are a time of intense learning when students are on a trajectory of growth and change.
 Identities are shaped, beliefs examined, and perspectives are altered.
 This process of reflection, examination, and alteration takes place no less in the areas of religion and spirituality.
-Religious advisors are available to support and encourage students throughout this time.
+Religious & spiritual advisors are available to support and encourage students throughout this time.

 • All religious students have a commitment to a set of beliefs, symbols, regulations, rites and practices; and they want these particularities to be respected, valued, guarded and understood in multifaith interactions;